storrence88/byte-size-ruby/README.md

 ## byte-size-ruby
-A collection of slides for my Byte Size Ruby series
+A collection of slides for the Byte Size Ruby series

 #### Feel free to clone the repo to run the slides on your local machine